syncfusion-content/blazor-docs/blazor/maps/map-providers.md

+---
+layout: post
+title: Map Providers in Blazor Maps Component | Syncfusion
+description: Learn about Map Providers in Blazor Maps component of Syncfusion, and more details.
+platform: Blazor
+control: Maps
+documentation: ug
+---

 # Map Providers

 Maps component support map providers such as OpenStreetMap that can be added to any layers in maps.